kozm9000/vscodium-with-extensions-nix-shell/README.md

 If you want to learn Nix, check out [beginner tutorials](https://nix.dev/tutorials/first-steps).

 Full reference documentation can be found in the [Nix manual](https://nix.dev/reference/nix-manual).

-Beyond just installing the IDE, you can [configure](https://nixos.wiki/wiki/Development_environment_with_nix-shell) your shell specifically for the needs of your project akin to a virtual environment.
-Check line 83 in `./shell.nix` for an example.

 ## License